kaklakariada/portmapper/README.md

 - Update the firmware of your router to the latest version.

+### PortMapper fails to start with exception `UnsupportedClassVersionError`

+`java.lang.UnsupportedClassVersionError: org/chris/portmapper/PortMapperStarter has been compiled by a more recent version of the Java Runtime (class file version 55.0), this version of the Java Runtime only recognizes class file versions up to 52.0`

+This means your Java version is outdated.
+Please install Java 11 or later from [oracle.com](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html).

 ### Router not found

 - Check if UPnP is activated in your router's settings.